edgararuiz-zz/shinyevents/README.md

   - [Database example](#database-example)
   - [Sample apps](#sample-apps)

-The goal of `shinyevents` is to provide an easy way to log Shiny app events.
+`shinyevents` provides a flexible and easy to use framework to record activity occurring withing a Shiny app.
 The logged information can be accumulated and later be used to help improve the app’s performance and user’s experience.

 ## Installation